-The DeWalt DXPW3123 is a heavy duty, commercial pressure washer, that provides its users with an all-around versatile cleaning experience, and enables:
+In summary, the DeWalt DXPW3123 is a heavy duty, commercial pressure washer, that offers an all-around versatile cleaning experience, and also:

-Using the brand new Honda GCV170 (opens in a new tab) engine, which is specially built for pressure washers, its axial cam pump delivers a pressure of up to 3100 PSI (almost 52 times more than a standard garden hose) and a flow of up to 2.3 GPM.
-These values correspond to a cleaning power of 7130 Cleaning Units.
+Using the brand new Honda GCV170 (opens in a new tab) engine, which is specially built for pressure washers, its axial cam pump delivers a pressure of up to 3100 PSI (roughly 52 times more than a standard garden hose) and a flow of up to 2.3 GPM (CETA-certified values).
+Together, the values result in a cleaning power of 7130 Cleaning Units.

-Gasoline storage is facilitated by a fuel tank with a maximum capacity of 0.24 gallon is used to store gasoline.
+Gasoline storage is facilitated by a fuel tank with a maximum capacity of 0.24 gallon.

 Design & Handling

-With its hand truck design and approximate dimensions of D23.8 x W18 x H35.8 in, the DeWalt DXPW3123 provides great mobility.
-The robust and sturdy steel frame offers longevity to the assembly.
+Thanks to its hand truck design and approximate dimensions of D23.8 x W18 x H35.8 in, the DeWalt DXPW3123 offers great mobility.
+The strong steel frame assures assembly longevity.
 The handle adds to the DXPW3123 convenience of transport.

-Along with the DeWalt DXPW3123 itself, the package also includes a spray gun, a wand, a pressure hose, 4 nozzles and a detergent injection feature, which are detailed below.
+Along with the DeWalt DXPW3123 itself, the package also includes a spray gun, a wand, a pressure hose, 4 nozzles and a detergent injection feature, which are discussed in further detail below.

-- Soap injection: Detergent storage is ensured by a dedicated tank.
+- Soap injection: Detergent is stored in a dedicated tank.
 The detergent is automatically added to the water when a soap nozzle is connected.

-- Pressure hose: Using a set of convenient hooks, the included 25 ft ⌀1/4" high-pressure hose can be easily stored on the unit when it is not running.
+- Pressure hose: The included 25 ft ⌀1/4" high-pressure hose can be neatly stored on the unit when idle thanks to a set of convenient hooks.

 - Spray gun and wand: A side hook allows for an easy storage of the included classic ergonomic spray gun and its wand.

-- Nozzles: The 4 included nozzles, and the respective surfaces they’re appropriate for, are listed in the table below.
+- Nozzles: The following table illustrates the 4 included nozzles, along with the surfaces which they are the most suitable for.

 |Concrete, brick, masonry||Use with caution||Suitable||Suitable||Suitable|